Metals Treatment Technologies

 MT2 Firing Range Services - Metals Treatment Technologies (MT2, LLC) is an American LLC, based in Arvada, Colorado that provides environmental firing range services, and lead remediation services.

 It was founded on August 4, 2000 and the company seeks to continue development, distribute, and deploy heavy metals treatment technologies for firing ranges and at contaminated sites.
 The proprietary technology for those is implemented under the brand name ECOBOND.

 MT2 is listed as a technology vendor on the EPA (Environmental Protection Agency) website for contaminated site Cleanup-Information, as well as the Interstate Technology and Regulatory Council's "Technical/Regulatory Guidelines, Characterization and Remediation of Soils at Closed Small Arms Firing Ranges."

-Services

-The services provided by MT2 include: